devcode1981/File-Provider-Storage/doc/howto/registry.md

    gdk restart
    ```

-1. Inspect docker to confirm that the development image of the registry is running locally:
+1. Inspect Docker to confirm that the development image of the registry is running locally:

    ```shell
    docker ps